-In this quarter-long course, students will develop an understanding of technology and its impact through exploratory experiences.
-Through group and individual activities, students experience ways in which technological knowledge and processes contribute to effective designs and skills to create solutions to technological problems.
-Students will use computational thinking as well as the engineering design process to solve complex, open-ended problems.
-This course will include computer science fundamental concepts which support computational thinking.
+In this quarter-long course, students use computational thinking as well as the engineering design process to solve complex, open-ended problems.
+This course includes fundamental computer science concepts which support computational thinking.
 Computational thinking allows students to develop the ability to logically order and analyze data and to create solutions using an algorithmic approach (ordered steps).
-This course will also focus on applying the engineering design process.
-Students participate in design activities to understand how criteria, constraints, and processes affect designs.
+Students will focus on applying the engineering design process and participate in design activities to understand how criteria, constraints, and processes affect designs.
 Brainstorming, visualizing, modeling, constructing, testing, and refining designs provide firsthand opportunities for students to understand the uses and impacts of innovations.
+This is a required quarter long course for all 6th grade students.